magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Assistants are aware of the basic details of the Magic Sandbox platform and have access to the [Sandbox](#sandbox) documentation, so you don't need to provide that in your App's context.

+## Monetization

+Each time a user opens an App, the user pays the App's author $0.001.
+This low fixed fee helps ensure a smooth and predictable user experience.

+To further incentivize App development, Magic Sandbox shares revenue with App authors.
+Any unused balance from Magic Sandbox Plus users is shared 50/50 between Magic Sandbox and App authors and distributed to authors proportionally based on App usage.

+**Example:** If the total unused Plus balance is $100, $50 is shared among App authors.
+If your Apps accounted for 10% of all App usage, you would earn an additional $5.

+This revenue sharing model is experimental and subject to change as we learn more about the platform's economics.
+Functions are excluded from revenue sharing as they can charge any amount, not just a fixed fee.

 # Functions

 Functions are server-side functions that can be called by Apps or other Functions.
 Unlike Apps, which run on the frontend (the user's browser), Functions run on the backend.